eaddari/gruppo-Ai-Academy/29_08/crewai_group/esercizio_esteso/output/research_report.md

 **User Instructions and Training:** [Information not available]

-**Limitations and Constraints of the System:** [Information not available]
+**Limitations and Constraints of the System:** Clearly state what the AI system cannot do, including any known weaknesses or scenarios where performance may degrade.
+- The system's limitations include lack of detailed input/output requirements, unspecified agent names, and potential gaps in human oversight and risk management documentation.

 ## Incident Management
 <!-- what happens when things go wrong.
 This part is particularly important to provide information on how incidents were dealth with and the processes put in place to minimize damage when things go wrong. -->
 * **Common Issues**:
-  * [Information not available]: List common errors and their solutions.
+  * List common errors and their solutions.
+    - [Information not available]
-  * [Information not available]: Logs or debugging tips for advanced troubleshooting.
+  * Logs or debugging tips for advanced troubleshooting.
+    - [Information not available]
 * **Support Contact**:
-  * [Information not available]: How to reach technical support or community forums.
+  * How to reach technical support or community forums.
+    - [Information not available]

 ### Troubleshooting AI Application Deployment